 |Availability:||In stock (1)|

-The Orca or Whale is known as the guardian of the sea and a symbol kindness.
+The Orca or Whale is known as the guardian of the sea and a symbol of kindness.
 Orcas live in pods or family groups that live and hunt together.
-It is because of this nature that they are known for their strong sense of family values and unity in numbers.
-In Pacific Northwest Coast First Nations art the Orcas features include a blowhole, a dorsal fin, a pectoral fin, and a tail with asymmetrical or symmetrical flukes.
+Because of this nature, they are known for their strong sense of family values and unity in numbers.
+In Pacific Northwest Coast First Nations art, the Orcas features include a blowhole, a dorsal fin, a pectoral fin, and a tail with asymmetrical or symmetrical flukes.

 Following a 10 year hiatus from the art world, Lyle has reinvented himself as an artist once again.
 Lyle has developed a new style, which incorporates free-flowing design, bright colours, and a contemporary perspective while remaining true to the traditional Northwest Coast formline.